Vital Choice Footer logo

 For one thing, the name is a bit of a head-scratcher.
 With its ruby color, it might be more apt to call sockeye by its nickname, red salmon, though its more familiar tag carries an interesting story.
 According to National Geographic, “sockeye” is the result of a misguided attempt to translate the word “suk-kegh” — or “red fish” — from the Coast Salish language spoken by people indigenous to British Columbia.

-Bristol Bay sockeye is “the largest wild salmon fishery in the world,” Dunn says, yet many Americans may have trouble differentiating it from other types of wild salmon, such as King (aka Chinook) salmon, or Coho.
+Bristol Bay sockeye is “the largest wild salmon fishery in the world,” Dunn says, yet many Americans may have trouble differentiating it from other types of wild salmon, such as king (aka Chinook) salmon, or coho.
 King, which is beloved especially for its short-season Copper River variety, is buttery with a slightly firmer flesh, while Coho is semi-firm and milder in flavor than either King or sockeye.

 bristol bay sockeye pan garlic